 Financial Services Case Study

 And they’ve used Unravel in various ways to address these problems, whether it’s debugging the application challenges, looking at the cluster holistically, using the smart alerts within Unravel to go and figure out the rogue jobs that could be affecting the clusters adversely.
-So in a nutshell, in summary, Unravel helps you optimize your big data applications and your big data clusters.
+So in a nutshell, in summary, Unravel helps you optimize your modern data stack applications and your modern data clusters.

 It helps you troubleshoot, so you can quickly resolve your key issues that are affecting applications and clusters, and they help you understand what is really going on, holistically from the application perspective, and your cluster perspective so you can get more done from your current infrastructure.
 So yeah, with that, let me hand it over to, Gill.